• Skip to primary navigation

 Feel free to add other Panda Express copycat sides like our Super Greens, Chow Mein or Fried Rice.
 If you want something sweet, grill up some sliced fresh pineapple to serve on the side.

-bowl of Panda Express teriyaki chicken with chopsticks and a bowl of sauce
+holding a bowl of teriyaki chicken with bowls of toppings.

-• Make the sauce and marinade the meat night before to save time.
+• Want to save time?
+Make the sauce and marinade the meat the night before.

 • Use fresh garlic and ginger.